alttch/eva3/doc/quickstart.rst

 .. image:: quickstart.png

 That is all.
-After understanding this simple example, read other pages of EVA ICS documentation to discover the real power of the greatest open-source Industry-4.0 automation platform.
+After understanding this simple example, read other sections of EVA ICS documentation to discover the real power of this mighty open-source Industry-4.0 automation platform.
 Good luck!